Site menu

 Vegetarian and vegan diets

 Choosing to eat a vegan or vegetarian diet is becoming more popular.
-For some people who are not familiar with either diet, the differences between these two diets can be a little confusing.
+Here we outline the key differences in these diets.

 What is a vegetarian diet?